What is a steroid Injection?

 Steroid injections are often recommended for people with painful conditions such as osteoarthritis, rheumatoid arthritis, bursitis and tendinitis.
-The injections are used to reduced inflammation and can also reduce joint swelling and pain which will aid mobility and function of the joint and surrounding soft tissues.
+The injections are used to reduce inflammation and can also reduce joint swelling and pain which will aid mobility and function of the joint and surrounding soft tissues.

 What will be injected?

-We will inject the affected joint or soft tissue with a small volume of steroid, this should help reduced inflammation locally.
+We will inject the affected joint or soft tissue with a small volume of steroid, this should help reduce inflammation locally.
 Sometimes this will be alongside a local anaesthetic that acts as a painkiller and may provide immediate temporary pain relief.